 Here are a few important points of a good recognition program:

-– It should be timely; as any delay in rewarding and recognizing diminishes its value.
+– Should be timely; as any delay in rewarding and recognizing diminishes its value.

 – It should follow a regular schedule integrated with the business operations.

-– It should be specific, which means that it should aim to acknowledge some particular achievement or contribution of the employees.
+– Should be specific, which means that it should aim to acknowledge some particular achievement or contribution of the employees.

 – It should have some tangible value so that the employee continues to feel motivated even after receiving the reward.